 When we fish for California Halibut

-The bar is the entrance out to the open ocean, and on some days we just cant get out.
+The bar is the entrance out to the open ocean, and on some days in Eureka we just cant get out.
 Sand builds up at the entrance and propagates large breaking swells.
 On these days, Northwind Charters likes to fish for California Halibut – especially when live bait is available.

 How we fish for California Halibut